Probability distributions

 • \(1-p\) is the probability of failure on a single trial.

 The notation \(\binom{n}{k}\), read as “n choose k,” represents the binomial coefficient in mathematics.
 It calculates the number of ways to choose \(k\) successes out of \(n\) trials, regardless of the order in which those successes occur.
-This coefficient is a fundamental part of combinatorics and probability theory, especially in the context of binomial distributions.

 The binomial coefficient presented in the equation above is calculated using the formula: